[I originally posted this on January 5, 2006.]

 In England during the middle ages, the pious went to church on December 25th for “Christ’s mass,” but for most of the population it was just a regular day.
 Most of those who celebrated made it a festival of drunken revelry and sex that would look more to us like Mardi Gras or New Year’s Eve.
 It was a saturnalian free-for-all with little connection to Jesus except in name.

 By the 17th century the Puritans had had enough of this and they made attempts to outlaw Christmas in both England and the New World.
 These devout people saw Christmas as a depraved tradition that had to be stopped.
-It didn’t work, but the holiday was greatly downplayed for a long time, as evidenced by the U.S. Congress being in session on all Christmas Days for its first 67 years!
+That didn’t work in the fledgling United States of America, but the holiday was greatly downplayed for a long time, as evidenced by the U.S. Congress being in session on all Christmas Days for its first 67 years!

 America Needed a Tradition

 When the United States were established in 1776, the early Americans wanted to rid themselves of all things English, including Christmas.
-But over time they also needed new culturally shared holidays and a reinvention of Christmas was on the horizon.
+But over time they also needed new culturally shared holidays which led to a reinvention of Christmas.